Cubist Systematic Strategies LLC Sells 56,985 Shares of MACOM Technology Solutions Holdings, Inc. (NASDAQ:MTSI)

 Cubist Systematic Strategies LLC lessened its position in shares of MACOM Technology Solutions Holdings, Inc. (NASDAQ:MTSI) by 96.1% in the second quarter, HoldingsChannel reports.
 The fund owned 2,298 shares of the semiconductor company’s stock after selling 56,985 shares during the period.
 Cubist Systematic Strategies LLC’s holdings in MACOM Technology Solutions were worth $147,000 as of its most recent filing with the Securities & Exchange Commission.

 Other large investors have also recently modified their holdings of the company.
 Advisory Services Network LLC bought a new stake in shares of MACOM Technology Solutions during the second quarter worth approximately $58,000.
-Eagle Bay Advisors LLC bought a new stake in shares of MACOM Technology Solutions during the second quarter worth approximately $84,000.
-Magnetar Financial LLC bought a new stake in shares of MACOM Technology Solutions during the second quarter worth approximately $225,000.
-Commonwealth Equity Services LLC bought a new stake in shares of MACOM Technology Solutions during the second quarter worth approximately $247,000.
+Eagle Bay Advisors LLC bought a new stake in shares of MACOM Technology Solutions in the second quarter valued at approximately $84,000.
+Magnetar Financial LLC bought a new stake in shares of MACOM Technology Solutions in the second quarter valued at approximately $225,000.
+Commonwealth Equity Services LLC bought a new stake in shares of MACOM Technology Solutions in the second quarter valued at approximately $247,000.
 Finally, Virtu Financial LLC bought a new stake in shares of MACOM Technology Solutions in the first quarter valued at approximately $232,000.
 Institutional investors own 71.18% of the company’s stock.

 Several equities research analysts recently issued reports on MTSI shares.
+Barclays boosted their price target on MACOM Technology Solutions from $75.00 to $85.00 and gave the company an “overweight” rating in a research note on Friday, November 5th.
 Zacks Investment Research upgraded MACOM Technology Solutions from a “hold” rating to a “buy” rating and set a $65.00 price target for the company in a research note on Thursday, August 5th.
-Needham & Company LLC boosted their price target on MACOM Technology Solutions from $72.00 to $90.00 and gave the company a “buy” rating in a research note on Monday, November 8th.
-Finally, Barclays boosted their price target on MACOM Technology Solutions from $75.00 to $85.00 and gave the company an “overweight” rating in a research note on Friday, November 5th.
+Finally, Needham & Company LLC boosted their price target on MACOM Technology Solutions from $72.00 to $90.00 and gave the company a “buy” rating in a research note on Monday, November 8th.
 One equities research analyst has rated the stock with a hold rating and eight have assigned a buy rating to the stock.
 According to data from MarketBeat.com, MACOM Technology Solutions presently has a consensus rating of “Buy” and an average target price of $72.57.

 NASDAQ MTSI opened at $71.91 on Wednesday.
 The business has a fifty day moving average price of $69.63 and a two-hundred day moving average price of $63.49.
 The company has a debt-to-equity ratio of 1.10, a current ratio of 5.61 and a quick ratio of 4.72.
 MACOM Technology Solutions Holdings, Inc. has a fifty-two week low of $43.26 and a fifty-two week high of $79.31.
 The stock has a market capitalization of $5.01 billion, a PE ratio of 135.68, a PEG ratio of 2.41 and a beta of 2.05.